 In general, there’s much about prepping which relates to all of us, regardless of whether or not someone has a disability.
 We all need food, water and shelter to survive.
 However, there are some extra considerations to be dealt with.
-Therefore, if you know someone who’s blind or visually impaired, share this post with them and invite them to listen to yesterday’s DestinySurvival Radio.
+Therefore, if you know someone who’s blind or visually impaired, share this post with them and invite them to listen to this week’s DestinySurvival Radio.

-So Why a Confession?
+Why The Following Confession?

 I subscribe to an audio magazine for and by the blind called the NewsReel.
 The December 2013 issue contained the audio of a seminar about putting together three day kits, given by Nolan Crabb and his wife Valerie.
 The class took place at the Ohio state convention of the American Council of the Blind in November.
 I was glad it took place and contacted Nolan and asked him to be my DestinySurvival Radio guest to talk about that seminar and more as it relates to preparedness for the blind.
 I encourage you to hear our conversation.